 "Headless development in Fully Reactive Apps" was presented last February in Cluj, Romania, at the MobOS conference.
 Some of the attendants came afterwards to ask me how to apply these ideas into their apps, which felt really great.

 There is no official or unofficial recording that I know of, so you'd have to follow along the slides and snippets.
+I have added a gif recording below.

 The most interesting part was the live Kotlin REPL console demo that showcased the workflow I followed to refactor and test the new feature in the slides.
 This demo used a couple of simple helper classes I wrote for the FunctionalAndroidReference app, and have been included into the project in the ReplUtils file.